OHNLP/LivingSRMA/README.md

 ```
 # Update log

+## 2020-10-07

+Fixed a lot of things.
+Add a reverse parser for the dev site on development server for checking detailed log data.

 ## 2020-09-20

 To support different types of measure of effects in SoF PMA, the followings are added: